top of page

 Sign the Petition

-Add your name to demand immediate changes to California’s pet laws.
+Add your name to support targeted legislative amendments to California’s pet laws.

 This petition calls for common sense amendments that protect consumers and animal welfare without criminalizing responsibility.